jjangga0214/e2e-check/README.md

 We hade a _lot_ of problems with this approach:
 - The selenium grid itself was very flaky.
 - Updating and maintaining the grid was cumbersome.
-- Developers updatet their browsers on developer machines more often, so we used different browser versions on CI vs. locally.
+- Developers updated their browsers on developer machines more often, so we used different browser versions on CI vs. locally.
 - Debugging was quite hard the way selenium handled their asynchronous APIs (e.g. bad stack traces).
 (This now becomes better by native `async`/`await` support.)
 - Sometimes the same API which worked in 9 cases didn't work on the 10th case.
 (E.g. clicking a button wasn't possible in test case 10 without a logical reason like being invisible or covered by a different element.
 It just didn't work.)
 - Sometimes the same API worked in _nth_ browsers in _nth_ versions, but not in Firefox 33 for example for now no clear reason.